Summer Guide 2017

 3 Expectation: There will be more churches than bars in SLC.
 With plans to lower the legal blood alcohol limit to .05 (the lowest in the nation), Utah doesn't seem like a place where parties are prevalent.

-Reality: So there actually might be more churches than bars (unofficial numbers were not immediately available), but if you want to indulge in some suds, SLC hosts several microbreweries, including Red Rock Brewing Co. and Uinta Brewing Co. (more info on those and more on p.
-49).
+Reality: So there actually might be more churches than bars (unofficial numbers were not immediately available), but if you want to indulge in some suds, SLC hosts several microbreweries, including Red Rock Brewing Co. and Uinta Brewing Co. (more info on those here).
 For the self-loathing and generally awkward bar flies (like me), there are always dives like Cheers To You and the Twilite Lounge.
 If you want to hang out with a little green fairy while staring at animals well preserved in their state of death, The Rest serves absinthe.
 Hallucinations vary.

 4 Expectation: Following up on that last note, if the state is hell-bent on cutting into consumption and the church spires look down upon the pub, nightlife is almost non-existent, right?